jorgitogb/schemaorg-arc-builder/README.md

 # Schema.org to ISA RO-Crate Parser

-Parse Schema.org JSON-LD metadata into ISA (Investigation/Study/Assay) RO-Crate structure.
+Parse Schema.org JSON-LD metadata into ISA (Investigation/Study/Assay) RO-Crate structure and submit to GitLab as ARC repositories.

 ## Overview

-This tool converts Schema.org metadata (in JSON-LD format) into RO-Crate following the ISA model.
+This tool converts Schema.org metadata (in JSON-LD format) into RO-Crate following the ISA model, generates ARCs (Annotated Research Contexts) using ARCtrl, and can submit them to GitLab repositories.
 It handles various JSON-LD structures that can represent the same information and normalizes them into a consistent RO-Crate format.

 ## Features